eProsima/SustainML-Library/sustainml_docs/installation/library/linux_sources.rst

 The *SustainML Library* is composed of different software modules, each one related to specific task, which are specialized in solving the different parts of the framework.
 Each of the modules conforms a **Node**, which shall import its corresponding Python library, so that each Node can be abstracted from the communication between other nodes.

-The communication is performed through DDS (Data Distribution Service) protocol, using the eProsima Fast DDS library.
+The communication is performed through `DDS (Data Distribution Service) protocol <https://www.omg.org/omg-dds-portal/>`_, using the `eProsima Fast DDS <https://fast-dds.docs.eprosima.com/>`_` library.
-During the installation process, some of the Fast DDS requirements will need to be addressed.
+During the installation process, some of the `Fast DDS requirements <https://fast-dds.docs.eprosima.com/en/latest/installation/sources/sources_linux.html#requirements>`_ will need to be addressed.

-The following sections describe the steps to install the SustainML Library on **Ubuntu**.
+The following sections describe the steps to install the *SustainML Library* on **Ubuntu**.

 .. _installation_library_linux_dependencies: